jcpowermac/hanlon-wiki/workflow.md

 ### Select Nodes

 Razor will maintain a record of all nodes checked into the system.
-Nodes with an active policy typically will not actively checkin with razor.
-They can be rebound to other policies, but this section will focus on assigning nodes that does not yet have an active policy:
+Nodes with an active policy typically will not actively check-in with Razor.
+They can be rebound to other policies, but this section will focus on assigning nodes that do not yet have an active policy:

     $ razor node
     Discovered Nodes